Thursday, November 28, 2019

 Happy Thanksgiving!!
 Today, I'm sharing an older project since, well ... it's Throwback Thursday, I’m cooking turkey and don't have a chance to make a new Thanksgiving project, lol!
 But hey, this one is super cute thanks to a 2015 Doodlebug collection called Fall Friends.
 To read more about how I made this, visit the original post here.

-To purchase the instructions to make this album visit:
+To purchase the instructions for this album visit:

 Tuesday, November 26, 2019